oblador/react-native-vector-icons/README.md

 **Choose from 2800 icons or use your own.**

-Perfect for buttons, logos and tab bars.
+Perfect for buttons, logos and nav/tab bars.
 Easy to extend, style and integrate into your project.

 ## Installation